dairycultist/boobcraft/README.md

 # boobcraft (working title!!)

-simple 3D engine written in C + OpenGL
+simple 3D engine/framework written in C + OpenGL

 3DS vibes. or HL vibes idk

+the game programmer doesn't even have to think about OpenGL and all that; it's all handled by the engine!

 Making a 3D game (moreso engine...) like it's 1998(ish).
-Minimal and lightweight with no static dependencies.
+Minimal and lightweight.
 Trying to use only snake case and failing.

 im not adding multiplayer